The Obvious Reasons

 But one this is clear: safety cultures with unhappy workers are much less safe than happy workers.

-Another concern is the fact that with a constant stream of many new employees, their newness is a hazard in and of itself.
+Another concern is that with a constant stream of many new employees, their newness is a hazard in and of itself.
 They are:

 Stress, unfamiliarity, and ignorance are the primary hazards of new employees.
-The wrong combination of these three things among a group of employees is a recipe for accidents.
+The wrong combination of these three things among groups of employees is a recipe for accidents.
 High employee turnover is a delicate problem that rides a “thin line” in terms of safety.

 Having very strong methods of safety promotion are very helpful in this regard.